 Villa of Mosaics in Spello

-The Villa of Mosaics in Spello, of which almost 500 square metres have been recovered, is one of the most important archaeological discoveries made in the last years in Umbria.
+The Villa of Mosaics in Spello, of which almost 500 square metres have been uncovered, is one of the most important archaeological discoveries made in recent years in Umbria.

-Remains of an ancient mosaic were found in this territory and gave way to the excavations and later to the accurate restoration.
-All operations were carried out with the scientific direction of the then Archaeological Heritage Office of Umbria and brought to light a villa of large dimensions.
+Remains of an ancient mosaic were found, which led to excavations and careful restoration, under the scientific direction of the then Archaeological Heritage Office of Umbria, which brought to light a villa of large dimensions.